federico-bongiorno/GSoC2020/README.md

 # Number Field Sieves - GSoC 2020
-Algorithms, development, outcomes and improvements of the project undertaken with Haskell.org for the arithmoi library under supervision of Andrew Lelechenko.
+Report and code developed during the project undertaken with Haskell.org for the arithmoi library under supervision of Andrew Lelechenko.

 ## Report
-The file [Number Field Sieves](https://github.com/folidota/GSoC2020/blob/master/NumberFieldSieves.pdf) contains a detailed report of the project.
+The file [Number Field Sieves](https://github.com/folidota/GSoC2020/blob/master/GSoC2020/NumberFieldSieves.pdf) contains a detailed report of the project.

 ## Development
 Here are the main development phases of the project and their respective pull requests.